wpilibsuite/frc-docs/source/docs/beta/tasks/beta-task-overview.rst

 The purpose of Task 4 is to write new code in order to test features and functionality of the new Control System software.
 While we have written up a number of ideas, please feel free to come up with your own and report on what you tried/are trying and how it went.

 1. Java: Use :doc:`Epilogue annotation logging </docs/software/telemetry/robot-telemetry-with-annotations>`
+2. Java: Use the re-written :doc:`Java units library </docs/software/basic-programming/java-units>`
+3. Java/C++: Utilize the new Vendor Dependency manager in Visual Studio Code